 Jump to what you want to see:

-At Southeastern we take pride in the fact that over 500 of our colleagues have successfully completed apprenticeship programs and currently, 400 of our people are actively engaged in apprenticeship schemes.
-This year marks our most ambitious plan yet, with over 400 new Learners in the pipeline to enrol on to various apprenticeship programmes.
+At Southeastern we take pride in the fact that over 700 of our colleagues have successfully completed apprenticeship programs and currently, over 500 of our people are actively engaged in apprenticeship schemes.

 Current vacancies